 Philip’s business interests expanded as time went on.
 The trade directories describe his business as ‘builders, contractors, wheelwrights, undertakers and decorators.
 They replaced Tucker Brothers as being the biggest building firm in Thornbury and were responsible for many major building projects in the area including the building of Grace and Henderson Wards at Thornbury Hospital.
 As well as having use of the workshops behind Warwick House with access from Horseshoe Lane, in 1924/5 he acquired two very derelict buildings in Silver Street and one adjoining building in St Mary Street which he demolished and rebuilt as two ‘modern shops’ using yellow Cattybrook bricks.
 See photo.
 This provided him with an office and a shop where he sold builder’s and decorators materials, wallpapers and ironmongery.
+Read about this property.
 It also made a far more attractive outlook from Warwick House looking across St Mary Street.
-In 1923 Philip had also acquired the property at 5 Silver Street and it appears as if he re-developed this building using the same brickwork used for the shops.
 He then sold this house and the adjoining shop unit he had built to Thomas Ball.

 Philip continued living in Warwick House.
 However he developed an interest in farming and became the owner of Severn View Farm which consisted of 45 acres on Severn View Road, Morton.
 We are told that he never moved to live on the farm but spent a lot of time there.
 A friend of the family has mentioned that he was particularly fond of Philip’s horse called ‘Blossom’.
 His obituary also mentions that Philip was a keen churchman, being a member of the Thornbury Parochial Church Council for many years.
 He was Secretary of the Thornbury District Master Builders Association.
 His keen interest was singing and, as well as singing in the Church choir, he was a member of the Thornbury Society of Gleemen, a local singing group.
 He was a special constable for many years and a few months before his death he received a long service medal from the Chief Constable.
 Philip died on 8th August 1937 aged 67.
 The 1938 electoral register shows that Warwick House was occupied by Leslie and Lyndon Hawkins.